Docs

 • The name property which defines the name of the module.
 This property is used as the module’s unique identifier in the import map.

-• The browser property which points to the entry point of the webpack bundle.
+• The browser property which points to the entry point of the built bundle that gets served (what the app shell loads at runtime).

 • The main property which defines the entry point of the frontend module’s source code, which is typically src/index.ts.